 Green is for players who are patient, and who enjoy giant – and frankly quite psychedelic – monsters.

 So, you now know what the colours mean.
 You can get to either striking out with your own one-colour themed deck, or start combining colours to create a combi-colour deck.
-Read our guide to get started with building a deck of many colours.
+Now you've got a grasp of what to expect with the different mana colours, you can learn how to a build a MTG deck.